davedissian/gba-emulator/README.md

-gba-emulator
+gbc-emulator
 ===============

-This project aims to implement an accurate GameBoy Advanced emulator using the Rust programming language
+This project aims to implement an accurate Game Boy Colour emulator using the Rust programming language